daserzw/oidc-edu-wg/charter.md

 educational sector.
-The profiles will take into account the existant practices of identity management in the educational sector, the current international standards to represent users that belongs to educational instutions, as well as the best practices in terms of security.
+The profiles will take into account the existant practices of identity management in the educational sector, the current international standards to represent users that belongs to educational instutions, as well as the international trust fabric based on research and education identity federations.

 ## 3. Scope